raspberrypilearning/turtle-snowflakes/worksheet.md

 # Draw a snowflake with code

-Let's create a beautiful landscape of snowflakes using Python Turtle.
-Along the way you will learn how to think in sequences, use loops to repeat a sequence, use the `random` module, and how to use functions.

 ## Step 1: How to draw with Python Turtle

 1. To begin, you will need to open the Python 3 programming environment **IDLE3**.
 You can do this by selecting it from the **Main Menu** with your mouse.